apurvc/AzureAPIMAppGW/readme.md

-# This project has script for Installing Azure apim in Vnet
+# This project has Detailed Network diagram and script for Installing Azure apim in Vnet

 # Scenario
-To deploy APIM with API gateway against a vnet so that it is not externally accessible and is secured with ddos and other protections
+To deploy APIM with API gateway in a vnet so that it is accessible via a custom domain and is secured with ddos and other protections like NSG for only specific port and certificates being linked from Keyvault.

 # High level Diagram
 ![High level diagram](https://github.com/apurvc/AzureAPIMAppGW/blob/master/secured%20apim%20management.png)